 DriveON: Emissions and safety inspection program

-Learn about the new emission and safety inspection program for heavy diesel commercial motor vehicles such as large trucks and buses.
+Learn about the new emissions and safety inspection program for heavy-duty diesel commercial, light-duty and passenger motor vehicles.

 On this page Skip this page navigation

-Emissions testing and safety inspections for heavy diesel commercial motor vehicles have been combined into a single digital program, called DriveON.
+Emissions and safety inspections for heavy-duty diesel commercial, light-duty and passenger motor vehicles have been combined into a single digital program called DriveON.

 The new DriveON program will:

 - save commercial motor vehicle owners time and money

 - ensure vehicles are safe for our roads

 The DriveON program has been rolled out to facilities that previously tested emissions only and will be followed by motor vehicle inspection stations.
 Existing motor vehicle inspection stations will be contacted to explain the transition process, beginning fall 2023.